School has come to an end for most families now

 11. Bring a road map, visit mapquest.ca or use your favourite app to get you to your destination and all the hot spots in between.

 12. In Car Activities.
 A few additions to the electronic games.
 Over the seat organizers, make activities easily accessible for kids.
 Pack activities for your child’s age group.
 Colouring books, crayons, word searches, crosswords.
+You can also use this book.
+The author has revised editions of her book and cards too.
 52 Fun things to do in the car.

 Borrow talking books and CD’s from the library.
 Harry Potter is also available for older kids on CD.
 This allows you, mom and dad to listen to your own selection of CD’s.